Save Time and Get Key Ideas from YouTube Videos

 So we have not just extra life, but as if we've been granted an extra life.
 Wealthy: 200 years ago, 90% of the world lived in extreme poverty.
 Today, about 9% of the world lives in extreme poverty, and that proportion falls every day.
 Wise: our natural state is illiteracy and ignorance.
 And until pretty recently, a small, aristocratic minority was able to read and write.

-Save Time On Videos and Podcasts
+Save Time On Long Videos and Podcasts

-Save Time On Videos and Podcasts
+Save Time On Long Videos and Podcasts

 Transcript